ScientificX/Functional-Reactive-Programming/README.md

 # Functional Reactive Programming Resources
 A chronological collection of academic resources on the practice of functional reactive programming.
 Great care has been taken to respect copyrights — no files are directly hosted and only links to original (open-access) sources are provided instead.
 Please read [License & Important Notice](https://gitlab.com/andersyr/frp-resources#license-important-notice) for more copyright information.

-Project Status: Active as of June 2022.
+Project Status: Active as of July 2022.

 Resource links and citations are kept separate: Check out the **[FRP Resources](https://gitlab.com/andersyr/frp-resources/-/blob/main/frp-resources-page.md)** page! 🎉